 # 1 – Samyang 85mm f/1.4 Aspherical IF Lens

-If you love manual focusing lenses and are looking for something optically very sharp and at a reasonable budget then the Samyang 85mm f/1.4 is an excellent choice.
-This lens is less than $300 on Amazon.com.
+If you are ok with manual focusing lenses and are looking for something optically very sharp and at a reasonable budget then the Samyang 85mm f/1.4 is an excellent choice.

 The lens is compatible with both the full-frame and the APS-C formats and therefore gives a tighter view of a scene.
 It’s an all-out portrait lens for the full-frame camera.
 When shooting on an APS-C camera the lens is good enough for shooting wildlife, birding etc. The biggest advantage of the lens is its fast f/1.4 aperture.
 Plus, the lens has an 8-blade rounded aperture diaphragm as well.
 This is just perfect for those beautiful creamy bokeh.
 However, you might find it a tag difficult to use for the fact that this is a manual focusing and manual exposure lens.
 The other features of the lens includes an internal focusing mechanism.
 This ensures that the lens never expands or contracts when you focus it.
 Internal construction of the lens includes 1 aspherical element.
 This prevents chromatic aberrations and distortions when shooting wide open.
 Additionally, a UMC coating ensures that the lens is able to suppress flares and ghosting.
 This explicitly provides better color contrast and richer tones.